 Get your business involved

 Tempted?
-Have a look round The Big Lunch home on our site, and if you’d like to chat more about promoting The Big Lunch in your business, please get in touch with us — we’d love to work together in helping your colleagues get to know each other and their own neighbours.
+Explore our information on The Big Lunch and if you’d like to chat more about promoting The Big Lunch in your business, please get in touch with us — we’d love to work together in helping your colleagues get to know each other and their own neighbours.
 You can also encourage employees to sign up for a free Big Lunch pack, which we’ll post straight to their door.